skip to content

 You cannot remarry until your divorce is final and has taken effect [Family Law Act 1975 (Cth) s 59].
 Therefore, it is best not to set dates for your wedding until then.

-There may also be a delay with the order taking effect if the other party were to appeal it (see The making of a divorce order).
+There may also be a delay with the order taking effect if the other party appeals it (see The making of a divorce order).

 Before remarrying in Australia, the parties must also lodge a Notice of Intended Marriage, together with certificates of divorce (if the parties were previously married) with the celebrant at least one month and one day before the marriage.